Sample Internship Agreement

 You will be required to sign the Employment Eligibility Verification (Form I-9).
 On your first day of work, please bring with you all of the documents that establish your identity and employment eligibility.

 You should be aware that your employment at [Company Name] is part of an internship program and is expected to last no longer than the dates indicated above.
 Nothing herein, however, modifies your status as an express “at-will” employee.
 Under “at-will” employment, you are free to resign at any time, for any reason, with or without cause or notice.
 Similarly, the Company is free to conclude its employment with you at any time.
 The “at-will” employment status cannot be modified or amended except by written agreement signed by both you and a representative of the Company.

 Unless otherwise notified by the Company, this offer for an internship is effective for [X business days] from the date of this letter.
 If the terms of this letter are satisfactory to you, please sign and return a copy of this letter, accompanied by the enclosed form[s]:

 We look forward to having you join with us at [Company Name].

 Stephen M. Siegel, Director, Silicon Valley Program

 Please do not construe this as legal advice; it is intended to provide a framework.
 You are welcome to use any form you wish.
-See below my signature block for a sample.
-If you have any further questions, please don’t hesitate to contact me.
+If you have any further questions, please don’t hesitate to contact the SVP program director.